aleksgorbenko/aleksgorbenko.dev/content/posts/firehose-project-week-9.md

 ---
 title: "Firehose Project Week 9"
 date: "2016-06-27"
+description: "More JavaScript and my first todo app."
 ---

 This week my single attention was devoted to JavaScript.
 I have managed to do quite a few things and can definitely say that I am feeling more confident.
 Firstly I have built another app - [ToDo](https://todo-aleks-gorbenko.herokuapp.com/) with Rails and jQuery.
 Many things were not exactly clear to me while I was writing code, so I decided to start over and found some additional sources to learn JS.